 An affinity for beauty, more specifically an intricate skincare and makeup routine, is often viewed as vapid or narcissistic.
 It's a perspective that is practically ingrained in our culture, scorning women for engaging in "frivolous" activities or "vain" procedures while ignoring those who don't fit the beauty ideal.
 The reaction to those with eating disorders is quite similar.
 Balking at the idea of a physicality-based obsession (which doesn't scratch the surface of the many emotional and mental causes behind body-images issues) and yet still judging those who don't look the way society dictates.
 It's at this crossroads that my fondness for skincare helped me move on from my eating disorder.

-I've struggled with an eating disorder for most of my life.
-First, during high school when abstaining from food or purging when I couldn't was my reality.
+Issues with food has permeated my consciousness for most of my life.
+First, during high school when abstaining from food, or purging when I couldn't, was my reality.
 Then, in the years after, when I was actively going through treatment.
 Now, it affects my life as I continue through recovery—learning to love my parts but never forgetting how easily progress can vanish in an instant.
 It's an omnipresent battle—one that feels lighter than before—but it is never gone entirely.

 So much of my insecurity fell in line with a cataclysmic concern for how I appeared to others, my body was just the easiest thing to latch on to.
 During the hardest times, though, I found reprieve through skincare.
 It was a way to be free, if only for a few moments—a direct route to feel good about my outsides when I couldn't rely on how my clothes would fit or the way I'd see my body that day.
 I learned to understand my skin and knew that if I cared for it, I'd have something to take pride in.
 Having "good skin" was a way to garner compliments on my appearance even if I was anxiety-ridden with regard to my limbs.
 Perhaps this sounds vain in its own right, the idea that I needed adulation on the way I looked.
 But eating disorders distort so many different parts of you at once—robbing you of the things you like about yourself to accelerate its grasp.
 I picture it like a monster sleuthing and sliding all around my brain cells.
 Skincare seemed to halt its production for at least 10 minutes twice a day when I'd cleanse, tone, and moisturize.